alaffin12/stackedit/Caught by Stradh.md

 > As you get about halfway across the bridge you hear a guttural, angry shriek out into the mists, and the soft, leathery beating of wings upon the winds....

 A young red shadow dragon begins to attack the party on the bridge.
-He will do flybys, using his
+He will do flybys, using the mists and his speed (and his ability to hide in shadows) to appear from the mists, swoop down, grapple a character, and then soar once more into the air - trying to pick them off one by one...

 #### T9.
 Eastern Arch
 > One of the statues atop this arch has crumbled, leaving only the horse's hindquarters intact.